Feliciano Belmonte Jr.: Mayor of Quezon City (2001–2010)

-On August 4, 2000, Belmonte formally announced his intention to run for Mayor of Quezon City, with Herbert Bautista as his intended running mate.
-In 2001, he won the election for the position of mayor, and was re-elected in 2004 and in 2007.
-As Mayor of Quezon City, his nine years of prudent fiscal management, aggressive tax management strategies, as well as increasing efficiency and growing discipline in the management, and use of City resources has made Quezon City the most competitive city of Metro Manila, and second in the Philippines today.
+On August 4, 2000, Belmonte announced his intention to run for mayor of Quezon City.
+In 2001, he won the election for the position of mayor and was re-elected in 2004 and in 2007, with vice mayor Herbert Bautista as his running mate in each election.
+As mayor, his nine years of prudent fiscal management, aggressive tax management strategies, as well as increasing efficiency and growing discipline in the management, and use of City resources has made Quezon City the most competitive city of Metro Manila, and second in the Philippines today.
 These are rankings made by businessmen in the Philippines in studies of the Asian Institute of Management, in cooperation with international agencies.

 Quezon City was cited for the dynamism of its local economy, the quality of life of its residents, and the responsiveness of the local government in addressing business and other needs.

 In 2007, Quezon City was ranked No. 7 Asian City of the Future, based on a survey commissioned by the London Financial Times, through a consultancy based in Singapore.
 In a 2008 Tholons special report on global services, Quezon City ranked as the number 21 emerging global outsourcing city, the highest among all nine new entrants.

-Belmonte was a long-standing member of the administration Lakas-Kampi-CMD party from his first term in Congress in 1992 until November 2009, where he last held the position of senior vice president for externals.
-On November 19, 2009, he and his vice mayor, Herbert Bautista, were sworn in as members of the opposition Liberal Party.
+Belmonte was a long-standing member of the Lakas–CMD and Lakas–Kampi–CMD parties from his first term in Congress in 1992 until November 2009, where he last held the position of senior vice president for externals.
+On November 19, 2009, he and Vice Mayor Bautista were sworn in as members of the opposition Liberal Party.

-House of Representatives and Speaker of the House (2010–2016)
+House of Representatives (2010–2019)

-After serving as Mayor of Quezon City, Belmonte made a successful bid for a fourth term in the House of Representatives.
-At the opening of the 15th Congress, Belmonte was again elected as Speaker of the House, defeating Edcel Lagman of the former ruling party Lakas Kampi CMD, with a vote of 227–29.
+After serving as mayor of Quezon City, Belmonte made a successful bid for a fourth term in the House of Representatives.
+At the opening of the 15th Congress, Belmonte was again elected as speaker of the House, defeating Edcel Lagman of the former ruling party Lakas Kampi CMD, with a vote of 227–29.
 He succeeded Prospero Nograles, whose term had ended almost a month earlier.
+He was re-elected as representative in 2013 and in 2016.

+In 2016, having been re-elected to his third consecutive term as representative, Belmonte decided not to seek another term as Speaker for the incoming 17th Congress and instead supported the bid of Pantaleon Alvarez, the representative-elect of Davao del Norte's 1st district and member of the incoming ruling party PDP–Laban.
+Alvarez eventually clinched the speakership, succeeding him.

+In 2018, Belmonte left the Liberal Party, where he served as its vice chairman, as he would be retiring from politics at the end of his term.
+Belmonte ended his congressional term on June 30, 2019, and was succeeded by councilor Bong Suntay, who ran under his daughter Joy's ticket.